How to Access Practice Tests through LTI Integration

 It is important to create active self-enrollment sessions and publish the test to allow test-taking through LMS.

-Important information is the test ID and a testing session ID since you can set integration to assign the candidates to the testing session directly or give them access to the test where they can choose in which testing session they want to start the test.
+Important information is the test ID and a testing session ID, since you can set integration to assign the candidates to the testing session directly, or give them access to the test, where they can choose which testing session they want to start the test.

 More information on how to set both integration settings will be explained below.